confus-3d/TripleImput/README.md

 The game will send 3 actions to every blink, do the action in order to not lose any lives.

-Red action - Smash the middle blink on time.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Red action - Smash the middle blink on time.

-Green action - Pull and reattach that blink on time.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Green action - Pull and reattach that blink on time.
+Same face!

-Yellow action - Rotate that blink on time.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Yellow action - Rotate that blink on time.
+Any different face!

 A triple white flash means you beat the level.
 Speed increases.
+If multiplayer, pass the Blinks!

 A single white light means you beat the round.
-Same speed and same level.
+Rest one second and start again.
+Same speed, same level, same player.

 In higher levels, there are more rounds between levels.